fafalone/Interlocked64/README.md

 The typical workaround is to hard code the path, but who knows where you'll put this?
 An alternative is provided here **BUT IT ONLY WORKS FOR COMPILED EXES**.
 To use these functions from the IDE, or without the Set dir call, you can either hard code the path or place the DLL in System32.

+Update: It turns out tB has a built-in equivalent of that method that will also work under the IDE; you can use the attribute `[ SetDllDirectory (True) ]` for either individual declares, or at the module level (placing it before `Module foo` or `Clqss foo`) to apply to all API declares in that module.

 ### Declarations
 Here's the full set of declares for the DLL: